Multiscale Carbon Burden of Infrastructure in the United States: Methods

-Using CBG-level observations of emissions, we are interested in the causal effect of the 5D land use metrics on FFCO2 emissions by sector.
-In this study, we focus on the emissions from transportation, residential electricity, and residential non-electricity sources.
-Among the causal identification strategies available for observations data, propensity score weighting is selected as the preferred option.
+Using census block group (CBG)-level observations of emissions, I am interested in the causal effect of the 5D land use variables on FFCO2 emissions by sector.
+In this study, I focus on the emissions from transportation, residential electricity, and residential non-electricity energy sources.
+Among the causal identification strategies available for observation data, propensity score weighting is selected as the preferred option.
 This choice is motivated by several factors.
 The lack of a quasi-experimental interruption and panel observations of treatment variables limits the available options.
-The continuous treatments would be well suited to an instrumental variable (IV) approach, but identifying multiple suitable variables is a barrier to implementing IV.
-Propensity score weighting rather than matching is suitable in this case because there are multiple continuous treatments.
-Propensity score weighting lets us incorporate the propensity scores into either a doubly robust approach or regression model.
+The continuous treatments would be well suited to an instrumental variable (IV) approach but identifying multiple suitable variables is a barrier to implementing IV.
+Propensity score weighting (PSW) rather than matching (PSM) is suitable in this case because there are multiple continuous treatments.
+PSW lets us incorporate the generalised propensity scores (GPS) into either a doubly robust (DR) approach or regression model.
+The overall data and inference process is given in Figure \ref{fig:data_processing_flowchart}

-Our doubly robust (DR) approach begins from a generalized propensity score, as proposed by \cite{Hirano_Imbens_2005}.
+My DR approach begins from a generalised propensity score, as proposed by Hirano and Imbens \cite{Hirano_Imbens_2005}.
 First, define $r(t,x)$ as the conditional density of the treatment $t$ given covariates $x$

-and the generalized propensity score (GPS) as $R = r(T,X)$.
+and the generalised propensity score (GPS) as $R = r(T,X)$.
 The continuous GPS has similar properties to binary propensity scores; within strata of $r(t,X)$ the probability that $T=t$ does not depend on the value of $X$.
 The GPS then has the following property

 by the definition of the GPS.
 In combination with local weak unconfoundedness (i.e., unconfoundedness in the neighbourhood of a treatment level) conditional upon the treatment variables $X$, for every $t$ the following holds true